Skip to main content

 A project proposed by a single developer, Forest City, and a single architect, the genius Frank Gehry, did not turn out that way.

-Master developer Forest City was replaced by Greenland USA (which dominates Greenland Forest City Partners), finished buildings have been sold, and new developers have entered.
+Master developer Forest City was replaced by Greenland USA (which dominated Greenland Forest City Partners and is essentially solo until a successor emerges), finished buildings have been sold, and new developers for particular sites have entered.
 Meanwhile, Gehry didn't design anything other than a master plan, and several architects have worked on the project.

 What's under construction?
 Nothing right now.

 But the open space on that southeast block--bounded by Dean and Pacific streets and Carlton and Vanderbilt avenues--wasn't finished until the fall of 2023.
-Several retail spaces in project buildings remain to be occupied.
+Several retail spaces in project buildings remain to be occupied, though there has been belated progress.
 The Chelsea Piers Fitness Center and Field House opened in June 2023.

-However, 877 (or 876) more affordable units must be delivered by May 31, 2025 to meet a state deadline, with significant penalties, at least if those penalties are upheld rather than revised.
+However, 876 more affordable units must be delivered by May 31, 2025 to meet a state deadline, with significant penalties, at least if those penalties are upheld rather than renegotiated.

 Will a legislative "fix" be offered?
-Or, perhaps, will the developer request an extension, and will decision by ESD to refrain from imposing penalties.)
+Or, perhaps, will the developer gain an extension, and will ESD refrain from imposing penalties.
 Maybe that's an argument for rethinking the project.
-Or, as we learned, is ESD considering a special tax break?
-ESD recently said they won't address it--publicly at least--until the deadline, which does not preclude behind-the-scenes negotiations.

 What's next?